Last Updated on May 24, 2023 by Chris Whitehair

 Scoville Units: 2,300

 For all of you verde style hot sauce fans, Hippy Dippy Green is a unique twist with its addition of avocado and kiwi.
 This is a great one to use on any Mexican dish (I particularly love it on nachos) and also a unique addition to eggs.
 Creamy and refreshing.
 Perfect for when you’re looking for a hot sauce while mellowing out.

-I remember vividly the first time I tried this sauce – I was at the Karma Sauce factory here in my hometown of Rochester, NY and they keep a fridge of what has to be 100+ hot sauces.
-I went through a gauntlet of trying sauces that day and this is the one I still to this day remember most.
+I remember vividly the first time I tried this sauce – I was at the Karma Sauce factory here in my hometown of Rochester, NY and they keep a fridge of what has to be 100 or more hot sauces.
+I went through a gauntlet of tastings that day and Aka Miso is the one I still remember most from that day.
 The flavor (and then of course heat) just hit my tongue in harmony and I asked for a second taste!
 You can’t put a list together of the best Hot Ones sauces without this one on it.